Coronavirus: three natural compounds prevent its replication - 10/04/2022 - Science

 Crystallography allows fusing the compound to the protein and observing whether small crystals were produced in this union.
 These crystals could not be seen in the light of traditional microscopes.
 “By analyzing the crystals, we were able to produce three-dimensional models of the structures to identify whether they bind and where this happens.
 The more connection points between them, the greater the affinity”, explains Professor Christian Betzel, leader of the study at the University of Hamburg (Germany). ) and visiting professor at ICB-USP.

 The effectiveness of the three compounds against Sars-CoV-2 was later analyzed in infected Vero cells at the BSL3 Cell Culture Facility for Vector and Animal Research, of the Department of Parasitology at ICB-USP.
-It is a biosafety level 3 laboratory (NB3), which provides protection to researchers who work with the cultivation of pathogenic microorganisms.
+It is a biosafety level 3 (NB3) laboratory, which provides protection to researchers who work with the cultivation of pathogenic microorganisms.

 The article “Antiviral activity of natural phenolic compounds in complex at an allosteric site of Sars-CoV-2 papain-like protease” (“Antiviral activity of natural phenolic compounds in complex at an allosteric site of the Sars-CoV-2 papain-like protease” “) can be read here.